Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 I’ve found there’s a lot of freedom in permitting yourself to be imperfect.

-Of course, I can’t guarantee you’ll get back together with an ex or blend the perfect mix of imperfect words when you start acting more like yourself.
-However, I’m confident you’ll get better at letting your true voice shine on the page.
+Of course, I can’t guarantee you’ll get back together with an ex or blend the perfect mix of words when you start acting like your true self, however, I’m confident you’ll get better at letting your voice shine on the page.

 I also think you’ll find more satisfaction in your writing.
 If anything, you’ll attract more people genuinely interested in who you are and what you have to say.